danweiner/learning-p5-js/README.md

 This is also known as the "one step at a time" approach.

+This could also be called "top down design".

 Don't try to do too much all at once.
 Break a larger vision down into smaller parts and attack each piece slowly, one at a time.

 Space Invaders example: